nestjs/docs.nestjs.com/content/techniques/validation.md

 #### Learn more

-Read more about custom validators, error messages, and available decorators as provided by the `class-validator` package [here](https://github.com/typestack/class-validator).
+Read more about custom validators, error messages, and available decorators as provided by the `@nestjs/class-validator` package [here](https://github.com/nestjs/class-validator).